 8 Stages of Website Design

-The creation and design of a website are the two primary steps in the process.
-But it can also involve database management, web publishing, and website programming.
+- The creation and design of a website are the two important steps in the process.
+But it can also require database management, web publishing, and website programming.

-In contrast to web design, which describes a website’s appearance, web development refers to a website’s operation.
-In terms of creating a website, both abilities are equally crucial.
-Even if your website is beautifully designed and well picked for your business, it won’t be successful if it doesn’t work properly.
+- In contrast to web design, which describes a website’s appearance, web development refers to a website’s operation.
+In terms of creating a website, both abilities are equally important.
+Even if a website is beautifully designed and well picked for the business, it won’t be successful if it doesn’t work perfectly.
 And the other way around.

 Types of Website Development